barebox/barebox/Documentation/boards/rk35xx.rst

   dd if=images/barebox-rk3568-evb.img of=/dev/sdx bs=1024 seek=32

-The barebox image is written to the raw device, so make sure the partitioning doesn't conflict with the are barebox is written to.
+The barebox image is written to the raw device, so make sure the partitioning doesn't conflict with the area barebox is written to.
 Starting the first partition at offset 8MiB is a safe bet.

 USB bootstrapping